 Sandy Soil, Loamy Soil, Drought/Dry Soil

 Dry, Well Draining

-Easy To Grow, Attract Butterflies, Deer Resistant, Native, Groundcover, Evergreen, Good Rockgarden Or Alpine Plant, Multiplies / Naturalizes
+Easy To Grow, Attract Butterflies, Bee Friendly, Deer Resistant, Native, Groundcover, Evergreen, Good Rockgarden Or Alpine Plant, Multiplies / Naturalizes

 Northeast, Southeast, Midwest, West, Pacific Northwest